Falling under the spell of hiking

 "When hiking, I'm a fan of the Parisian lunch box: fresh bread baguette, dry sausages, fine cheeses, sardines.
 Always delicious and satisfying! " - Lucas, collaborator

 " I've got the sweet and salty formula down pat!
 I like to bring a variety of snacks instead of a lunch.
 Homemade chewy bars, sesame sticks, salted peanuts, yogurt-coated raisins, jujubes.
 Sometimes I even dare to carry an iced coffee in my water bottle!" - Alex, social media consultant

 3. Reaching a peak

 One of the pleasures of hiking is reaching a peak.
 The view from the top of the trail is such a satisfying reward!
-Put reaching a peak that you want to conquer on your summer to-do list, even if it seems difficult.
-With a little practice and a few exercises done at home, you'll be able to get there before early fall.
+Put reaching a peak that you want to conquer on your autumn to-do list, even if it seems difficult.
+With a little practice and a few exercises done at home, you'll be able to get there.
 Okay let's go!

 4. Initiating a friend

 Unbelievable, but true: some people have never set foot in a national park in their lives.
 Do you know anybody of the sort?
 This autumn make a pledge to introduce at least one of them to the pleasures of walking in the woods in a national park near you.
 For best results, choose an accessible trail and make sure you have fuel on hand for your outing, thanks to the hiking snack ideas suggested by nutritionist Geneviève O'Gleman.